 The legal advisors can advise you via Live Video Interaction.
 Because they are available 24/7, you have an immediate answer to your question.
 For example, if there is a conflict with someone, you can also contact them together and ask who is right.
 This sometimes prevents unnecessary arguments or even lawsuits.

 They give both private and business advice.
 This is useful, for example, if you want to start a business.
 They can advise you on which legal form is convenient for you and which contracts you need.
-This avoids the high costs of the expensive legal offices and you will get an answer or solution more quickly.
+This avoids the high costs of expensive legal offices and you will get an answer or solution more quickly.

 Legal advice and contracts

-An advice is an advice because you can always know what you do and what you don't do.
-This is not the same as a case law.
+An advice is an advice because you can always determine what you do and what you don't do.
+This is not the same as case law.
 In most countries, what a judge decides is binding, even if you have contractually agreed otherwise.
 In most countries, contracts are a guide for a judge to find out what has been agreed, but they are not necessarily binding.

-Contracts can be rejected by a judge as:.
+Contracts can be rejected by a judge as:

 - They go against the law